x`

 Bird problems often start unnoticed.
 Small patterns turn into contamination, structural wear, and safety risks.
 Early detection helps prevent long-term damage.
 These are the most common signs your building is becoming an active site for bird activity.

-If birds gather on the same roof edges, beams, parapets, or signs, the location is becoming a regular perch.
+If birds gather on the same roof edges, beams, parapets, or signs and billboards, the location is becoming a regular perch.
 Repetitive patterns indicate the area feels safe and may soon host nests.

 Loose feathers, nesting fragments, and scattered debris often fall from active perching or nesting zones above.